zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 ---
 layout: post
-title: "Module in Javascript"
+title: "Module in JavaScript"
 date: 2024-06-20 00:16:00
-summary: Summarize of module and how to use it in Javascript
+summary: JavaScript modules can be a puzzling concept for many developers.
+In this post, I will try to gather and summarize how to use them effectively.
+I will split this post into two parts covering modules in the NodeJS environment and those used in the browser environment.
-description: Summarize of module and how to use it in Javascript
+description: Summarize of module and how to use it in JavaScript
 categories: javascript
 ---

-Javascript modules can be a puzzling concept for many developers.
+JavaScript modules can be a puzzling concept for many developers.
 In this post, I will try to gather and summarize how to use them effectively.
 I will split this post into two parts: covering modules in the NodeJS environment and those used in the browser environment.

 # Module in NodeJS